This blog may contain affiliate links. Read our disclosure policy for more info.

 After spending a bit of time on the coast, we decided to head inland to Waterfall El Encanto for a little change of scenery.
 Located about 28 km (17 miles) from Puntarenas city, and 8.4 km (5 miles) South of Esparza, it’s a pretty accessible site and makes for a great day trip or road trip stop.

-The falls are open 8 am – 5 pm daily, but it’s worth checking for closures before you go, especially if it’s during the rainy season or on public holidays.
+The falls are open 8 am to 5 pm daily, but it’s worth checking for closures before you go, especially if it’s during the rainy season or on public holidays.
 Luckily, we asked the front desk at our hotel who knew it was open.
-When we arrived, we paid a $3.50 per person (2000 Colones) entry fee and walked down ~180 steps to the waterfall.
+When we arrived, we paid a $3.75 USD per person (2000 Colones) entry fee and walked down ~180 steps to the waterfall.
 The steps can be slippery and uneven in some spots, so we recommend good shoes here!

 At the bottom, you’ll find yourself in front of the beautiful Costa Rican waterfall, and you can even walk a little closer to catch the cool breeze off the falls.
 There are lots of flat rocks and shady spots to sit and hang out, and it’s also the perfect location for a little peaceful picnic in the beautiful Costa Rican rainforest.